 |Specific Course Entry Requirements||

-A minimum grade B in GCSE Computer Science if GCSE Computer Science has not be studied, then a grade 7 in GCSE Mathematics is required
+A minimum grade 6 in GCSE Computer Science if GCSE Computer Science has not been studied, then a grade 7 in GCSE Mathematics is required

 |Examination Levels Offered||AS and A-Level|